-26 The Avenue North Car Park Lease The buyer will grant a first right of refusal for the City to enter into the car park lease.
-Prior to the buyer entering into a lease of the car park with any person, it must provide the City with the first right to enter into the car park lease on the terms offered by the other person.
-If the City does not elect to enter into the car park lease on permitted to enter into a lease of the car park with any party favourable terms.
-If the City does elect to enter into the car park lease, then to conclude the car park lease in terms of which the City will reach the City will have the right to input its own operator to oper ent and operate the car park. rate the car park.
-The City will 27 The Avenue North Car Park At settlement a restrictive covenant will be created under so Land Act and registered at Landgate providing for the follow ection 129BA of the Transfer of Restrictive Covenant The buyer must not undertake any development of The development includes a car park containing not less that The car park may only be used for purposes of a public Prohibiting aggressive behaviours by the car park oper c carpark for 40 years.
-Prohibiting the charging of different fees to customers via visiting different tenancies.
-28 The Avenue North Before Settlement The estimated timeline is as follows: Timeframe Component Timing Application to subdivide May-26 Obtain a subdivision approval Aug-26 Subdivision works and clearances and creation of lot Jan-27 Achieve practical completion of Frame Court car park Jan-27 If the buyer does not complete the before settlement obliga tions by 31 July 2028, then, subject to the step in obligation and the Hesperia repurchas se right, the City may terminate.
-The timeline will be adjusted where: the grant of an approval is subject to unusual or onerou would have been reasonably anticipated by a contractor practice; and or exercioning good industry the City is delayed in granting approvals beyond a time expected by a contractor exercising good industry practice. frame that would be reasonably 29 The Avenue North If the buyer fails to achieve material commencement by the Security Hesperia Repurchase Right, the City can require the buyer City for no consideration and to reinstate the land to a vaca cost. to transfer the lot back to the 30 The Avenue South The estimated timeline is as follows: Before Settlement I Commonant Timing Timeframe Component Application to subdivide Timing May-26 Obtain a subdivision approval Aug-26 Subdivision works and clearances and creation of lot Jan-27 The timeline will be adjusted where: the grant of an approval is subject to unusual or onerou is conditions compared to what would have been reasonably anticipated by a contractor practice; and the City is delayed in granting approvals beyond a time expected by a contractor exercising good industry practice.
-31 The Avenue South Security The Avenue South lot buyer will pay the City a cash consid applicable GST.
+26 The Avenue North Car Park Lease The buyer will grant a first right of refusal for the City to enter to the buyer entering into a lease of the car park with any p with the first right to enter into the car park lease on the terr erson, it must provide the City If the City does not elect to enter into the car park lease on permitted to enter into a lease of the car park with any party favourable terms. those terms, the buyer is y provided the lease is on no less If the City does elect to enter into the car park lease, then the conclude the car park lease in terms of which the City will rate City will have the right to input its own operator to oper ent and operate the car park. have the right to determine the car parking fees at its discre 27 The Avenue North Car Park Restrictive At settlement a restrictive covenant will be created under set Land Act and registered at Landgate providing for the follow Covenant The buyer must not undertake any development of The development includes a car park containing not less that an 217 bays.
+The car park may only be used for purposes of a public The Assesse North Prohibiting aggressive behaviours by the car park operative prohibiting the charging of different fees to customers with a set instant dimension of the set of the 28 The Avenue North Before Settlement The estimated timeline is as follows: Timeframe Component Timing rimename Application to subdivide May-26 Obtain a subdivision approval Aug-26 Subdivision works and clearances and creation of lot Jan-27 Achieve practical completion of Frame Court car park Jan-27 If the buyer does not complete the before settlement obliga subject to the step in obligation and the Hesperia repurchas The timeline will be adjusted where: the grant of an approval is subject to unusual or onerou would have been reasonably anticipated by a contractor provide and practice; andthe City is delayed in granting approvals beyond a time expected by a contractor exercising good industry prac 29 The Avenue North Security If the buyer fails to achieve material commencement by the Hesperia Repurchase Right, the City can require the buyer City for no consideration and to reinstate the land to a vaca cost. to transfer the lot back to the 30 The Avenue South The estimated timeline is as follows: Before Settlement L Common on t Timing Timeframe Component Application to subdivide Timing May-26 Obtain a subdivision approval Subdivision works and clearances and creation of lot Aug-26 Jan-27 541-27 The timeline will be adjusted where: the grant of an approval is subject to unusual or onerou would have been reasonably anticipated by a contractor practice; andthe City is delayed in granting approvals beyond a time frame that would be reasonably expected by a contractor exercising good industry prac 31 The Avenue South Security The Avenue South lot buyer will pay the City a cash consid applicable GST.
 This is payable on the earlier of: Settlement; and31 July 2029.
 The cash consideration will from 31 October 2028 and on the thereafter, increase by CPI until the cash consideration is p The Frame Court buyer will provide a guarantee and indem the cash consideration by The Avenue South buyer on the